Saban Music Group Declares Justice A New Message Of Hope And Equality By Up And Comer Nakkia Gold Ft. Wiz Khalifa, Bob Marley And The Wailers

 Wiz Khalifa stated, "Bob Marley has always been an inspiration to me.
 I was pumped to hop on this track and keep his message alive about continuing the fight."

-Gus Lopez CEO of SMG, said, "The first time I heard Nakkia sing, it felt powerful.
+Gus Lopez CEO of Saban Music Group, said, "The first time I heard Nakkia sing, it felt powerful.
 I knew people would listen and be motivated by it.
 My goal is for Nakkia to help connect people in ways never done before."

 Inspired by her core belief that "music tells a story," Nakkia Gold distinguishes herself from other artists by empowering her community with her soul-inspiring voice that weaves a tapestry of emotion and rich, melodic texture rooted in R&B and contemporary music.